runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 Direbeasts (usually family members of the tribe) of this animal also tend to follow the tribe.
 Daal'fae tribes tend to be about three-quarters natural shapeshifters, and one-fifth direbeasts, with the remainder being 'fae in their humanoid form, that lack the ability to shapeshift.

-Daal'fae are found across Eaos and Sourthern Mhidda.
+Daal'fae are found across Eaos and Southern Mhidda.

 ### Cervid Tribes - Deer, Gazelle, Antelope, etc.